vivignutz/first-portfolio-project/README.md

     - This div is styled in CSS with a backgound colour with oppacity for a transparency, that makes it possible to read the name.

-    - This image is scrolling in a parallax effect and was took from the free Copyright data bank of https://www.freepik.com/, in .jpeg format.
+    - This image is scrolling in a parallax effect and was took from the free Copyright data bank of Freepik, in .jpeg format.

 ![alt text](assets/images/third_section_gif.gif)